Don M. Beerbower: Death

 Beerbower destroyed one enemy plane, gun emplacement and aimed for a second.
 On their second pass, his plane took hits in the wing and fuselage, then went into a straight vertical climb, stalled and dove straight down into the ground.
 Beerbower jettisoned the canopy during these maneuvers and managed to get out of the aircraft, only to hit the tail.
 He never opened his chute.
 The plane crashed and he was killed.
 He was posthumously awarded the Distinguished Service Cross for his final mission and the Silver Star for his April 8 mission.

 Beerbower was initially buried in Temporary American Military Cemetery in Champigneul, France, before being buried at Epinal American Cemetery.

 Legacy

 A memorial plate/marker in English and French honoring Beerbower was placed near the entrance to the village's 12th-century church, Mont d’Hor in Saint-Thierry, France in 2014.
 He was also inducted to the Minnesota Aviation Hall of Fame in 2000.

+Don Beerbower Veterans Memorial Park

+Don Beerbower Veterans Memorial Park, which officially opened 2004 in Hill City, Minnesota just prior to Memorial Day, is a tribute to veterans from Aiktins County resulting from years of planning and community effort.
+The initiative for the park originated with Hill City School students involved in the F.E.L.L.O.W.S. project, who interviewed local veterans and compiled their stories into a memorial book, while also envisioning the creation of a commemorative park.
+The park features public amenities such as picnic tables and a fountain, as well as military tributes including a Cobra helicopter and a memorial listing the names of Aitkin County veterans.